kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 results from this project.
 Until I'm shown wrong, I'm fairly certain that hostile or hurtful sentiments toward the plant are counter-productive to sustained acclimation, Mythbusters!

-For you Bible-believers, you may be interested to read some of the Biblical justification for this project.
+You may be interested to read some of the Biblical justification for this project.
 See the document entitled as per that subject listed among the documents of this project.

-For those who give any regard to NDEs, you would be interested to research Howard Storm's NDE relative to world lifestyle of the future.
+For those who have any regard to NDEs, you would be interested to research Howard Storm's NDE relative to world lifestyle of the future.

 Submit an "Issue" or post in the "Wiki" (tabs above) to have me add your Youtube video to the official playlist for this